peschkaj/dotfiles/README.md

 sudo btrfs balance start -dconvert=raid1 -mconvert=raid1 /
 ```

-The desktop also has a four volume RAID 10 with three mount points:
+The desktop also has a four volume RAID 10 with three mount points.
+These commands won't work for you.
+In fact, they're not even educational.
+This is just how I set it up on these drives which have been formatted since the dawn of time.

 ``` shell
 sudo mkdir -p /opt/vm